 Tuesdays and Wednesdays tend to be less crowded than weekends.

-Take your pastry and coffee and walk over to Dolores Park for a great vantage point of the city.
+Take your pastry and coffee and walk over to Dolores Parkfor a great vantage point of the city.
 Recently reopened to the public after extensive renovation, the park remains a favorite among locals with picnics, offering unparalleled views of the city.
 Frommer’s says it’s “the scene of modern bohemia,” and we’d have to agree.
 SFer’s know how to relax.

 Mission Dolores Park, Berkeley, Chez Panisse

 But enough splendor in the grass.
 Hop in 30-minute a cab or Uber ($20) and spend the afternoon in the other city across the bay, Berkeley.
 Berkeley is foremost a college town, so you would be remiss in not visiting the University of California, Berkeley.
 Stroll around the leafy campus, made famous in the ‘60s for its Free Speech Movement and opposition to the Vietnam War.
+After soaking up collegiate vibes, make your way to Telegraph Ave, one of the city’s thoroughfares and historic center of hippie culture.
+Drop by Moe’s Books (it’s been around since 1959) for browsing new and used books, then walk over Amoeba Music, a record collector’s dream carrying hundreds of thousands of CDs and LPs.

 You may recognize Amoeba Music for the “What’s In My Bag?” series on YouTube.

 When the hunger pangs begin, make your way to Chez Panisse.
 Opened in 1971 by Alice Waters, the restaurant practically invented farm-to-table cuisine.
 “Californian cuisine is so much a product of Alice Waters’s genius that all other restaurants following in her wake should be dated A.A.W.
 (After Alice Waters),” says Frommer’s.
 Yes, this restaurant is one of the best known in the country, and yes, you’ll need a reservation, but we think Chez Panisse is an absolute must when in Berkeley.
 Prix fixe menus at dinner start at $75, while the cafe serves an a la carte menu.
+Don’t leave Berkeley without seeing the stunning nighttime views over San Francisco bay at the Lawrence Hall of Science.

 Day 4